 So, MM does not seem to be honest & transparent and you will have very few chances to make big & constant profits without knowing the exact reasons why.

-Given the obvious facts, it’s wise to avoid MM (Market Makers) when you choose Forex broker.
-Usually Forex Broker doesn’t openly say “I’m a market maker", you need to know how to distinguish to select the best broker for you, which is a starting point to develop passive income stream in Forex trading.
+Given the obvious facts, it’s wise to avoid MM (Market Makers) when you choose a Forex broker.
+Usually, Forex Broker doesn’t openly say “I’m a market maker”, you need to know how to distinguish to select the best broker for you, which is a starting point to develop passive income stream in Forex trading.

 Now, it’s time to discuss the type of transparent Forex Broker you should choose.
-Let me reiterate that no matter how you do Forex Trading (trade by yourself or ask someone to trade for you as a passive investment), you need Forex Broker and Forex Broker keeps your money, therefore selecting the Trusted Forex Broker is paramount important process in Forex trading.
+Let me reiterate that no matter how you do Forex Trading (trade by yourself or ask someone to trade for you as a passive investment), you need Forex Broker and Forex Broker keeps your money, therefore selecting the Trusted Forex Broker is a paramount important process in Forex trading.

 4 Essential Criteria To Choose Trusted Forex Broker